Aaditya-jn/Numbers-and-Math/README.md

 To calculate the remainder r of dividing a number x by a number y, Python uses the equation r = x - (y * (x // y)).

+FIRST CALCULATE x // y.
+THEN MULTIPLY THE RESULT OF x // y to y AND THEN FINALLY CALCULATED GETS SUBTRACTED FROM x.

 >>>-5 // -3
 1